 The etiology of RM was unknown until the late 1940s and 1950s when two studies from Argentina by Pierin et al. and Puente et al. attributed facial pigmentation similar to RM to cosmetic ingredients, typically aniline dye (orange II) found in facial powder.
 Positive patch tests to the dye were supported by the disappearance of early inflammation and progressive reduction in pigmentation on discontinuing the use of the facial powder.

 In 1970, the term "pigmented contact dermatitis" was coined by Osmundsen, a Danish dermatologist who documented several cases of peculiar facial hyperpigmentation in Copenhagen.
-Investigation revealed that hyperpigmentation was the result of contact dermatitis to an optical whitener, Tinopal CH 3566, in washing powder.
+Investigation revealed that the hyperpigmentation was the result of contact dermatitis to an optical whitener, tinopal CH 3566, in washing powder.

-Subsequently, in 1973, the term pigmented cosmetic contact dermatitis was introduced by Nakayama, a Japanese dermatologist, for cases that were ascribed to cosmetic contact allergens especially Brilliant Lake Red R.
+Subsequently, in 1973, the term pigmented cosmetic contact dermatitis was introduced by Nakayama, a Japanese dermatologist, for cases that were ascribed to cosmetic contact allergens especially the pigment brilliant lake red r.

 The etiology of Riehl melanosis remains controversial, whether it is associated with intrinsic or extrinsic factors.
-The majority of cases occur clearly because of exogenous factors, leading the authors, as described below, to label it contact dermatitis.
+The majority of cases occur clearly because of exogenous factors, leading the authors, as described below, to label it a contact dermatitis.
 It usually results from direct contact with several allergens.
-However, few cases secondary to contact with airborne allergens have been also described.
-UV exposure may play a role in some PCD since hyperpigmentation is often photo-localized, and some of the causative chemicals are known photosensitizer.
+However, a few cases secondary to contact with airborne allergens have been also described.
+Ultraviolet (UV) exposure may play a role in some PCD since hyperpigmentation is often photo-localized, and some of the causative chemicals are known photosensitizers.

 The common cosmetics allergens are as follow: